anxhukumar/ai-agent/README.md

 # AI Agent Playground

-A small Python project that demonstrates a CLI AI agent and a sample calculator app.
+A Python project that demonstrates a CLI AI agent and a sample calculator app.

 ## What's included